-In addition, beginning with the 2005 Annual Meeting of Shareholders, the independent directors will receive annually a grant of stock appreciation rights for 5,000 shares of common stock, under the Company's 2004 Stock Incentive Plan.
-The stock appreciation rights will be fully-vested at the grant date, will have a five-year term and will be granted at a strike price at 10% above the market price on the date of grant.
-The grant date will be the first Friday following each year's annual meeting of shareholders.
+In addition, the independent directors will receive annually a grant of stock options for 5,000 shares of common stock, under the Company's 2004 Stock Incentive Plan.
+The stock options will be fully-vested at the grant date, will have a five-year term and will be granted at a strike price at 10% above the market price on the date of grant.
+The grant date will be the first Friday following each year's Annual Meeting of Shareholders.